blp/ovsorbit/fragments/editing.rst

     cases.
 Whatever.

  7. Starting from the beginning of the audio, listen to the entire episode.
-You have two jobs, described below:
+You have three jobs, described below:

     (a) Delete audio that shouldn't appear in the final episode.
 Audio to delete includes the following: